Worldwide Guide to Women in Leadership

 1993 Parliamentary Secretary to Secretary of State of External Affairs (Foreign Minister)

-1987-89 Parliamentary Secretary to the Minister of Public Works Shirley Martin
+1987-89 Parliamentary Secretary of Public Works Shirley Martin

 1988-93 Minister of State (Transport)